 There are always opportunities for refreshment as we make our stops en route, whether for coffee, a wonderful lunch of west coast seafood or traditional afternoon tea.
-Alternatively, I can provide a picnic hamper with the finest local produce.
+Alternatively, I can provide a picnic hamper with the finest local smoked salmon & other delicacies.

-Below are several ideas for day-long excursions, and then outlines of a few of the longer tours I can offer.
+Below are several ideas for one-day excursions, along with outline itineraries for a few of the longer tours I can offer.

-Day trips will cost in the region of £350.00, not including food and drink or admission prices when these apply for specific visitor sites.
+Full-Day trips will cost in the region of £300.00, not including food and drink or admission prices when these apply for specific visitor sites.
 For prices of longer tours see the tour details, or get in touch.
 For more details on charges and payment please refer to our Terms and Conditions page or contact us directly.

 Click a heading to expand